dcefram/Stupendous/README.md

 Check out [my blog](http://blog.dcefram.com) if ever you are curious as to how this thing look like.

+This theme only supports Blink based browsers (Chrome, Opera), Safari, Firefox, and IE10+ (including Edge).
+IE9 might be supported.

+I don't plan to support older IE because those browsers will stay if websites still support it, even though those browsers are not supported anymore

 ## Contributing and Forking

 Just fork.
 Send pull requests.
 And/Or submit issues.